linda5mith/PhagePleats/README.md

 **PhagePleats** is a tool for taxonomically classifying dsDNA bacteriophages of the order Caudoviricetes.

+Each fold, a secret,
+A tapestry starts to form —
+PhagePleats dares to know. 🧠🦠🐍

 ## Features

 - 🔬 Predict taxonomic ranks (Order, Family, Subfamily, Genus) of your phage